zalenix/portaldocs/portal-sdk/generated/top-extensions-custom-domains.md

 <a name="domain-based-configuration-update-community-clouds"></a>
 ## Update Community Clouds

-To add your custom domain to a community cloud, reach out to <a href="mailto:santhosh.somayajulu@microsoft.com?subject=Add Custom Domain to a Community Cloud&body=Hello, we would like to add our new custom domain to a community cloud.">Santhosh Somayajula</a> and we will set up meetings with you and your team to ensure that the custom domain is added to the appropriate environments.
+To add your custom domain to a community cloud, reach out to <a href="mailto:santhosh.somayajulu@microsoft.com?subject=Add%20Custom%20Domain%20to%20a%20Community%20Cloud&body=Hello,%20we%20would%20like%20to%20add%20our%20new%20custom%20domain%20to%20a%20community%20cloud.">Santhosh Somayajula</a> and we will set up meetings with you and your team to ensure that the custom domain is added to the appropriate environments.

 Community clouds are primarily in the Dogfood environment, the PROD environment, or some combination thereof.
 Within those environments, there are two extensions currently that serve community clouds or custom domains.
 The following table describes the extension, the environment, and the area.
 All of the associated json files unless otherwise noted are located at [http://aka.ms/portalfx/domainbasedconfiguration](http://aka.ms/portalfx/domainbasedconfiguration).